 How does VIVA Wellness use Ozempic for weight loss?

-Our semaglutide (Ozempic) protocol uses a weekly protocol of semaglutide injected subcutaneously into the abdomen, arm, or thigh fat with our unique blend of other supportive items.
-You and your dedicated NP may choose to complement your semaglutide injections with other intramuscular (IM) injections and oral supplements to help aid weight loss and ease side effects.
+For Type 2 Diabetics who qualify we can prescribe the semaglutide brands Ozempic or Wegovy.
+For others, we may prescribe a weekly protocol of compounded semaglutide injected subcutaneously into the abdomen, arm, or thigh fat with our unique blend of other supportive items.
+You and your dedicated NP may choose to complement your compounded semaglutide injections with other intramuscular (IM) injections and oral supplements to help aid weight loss and ease side effects.
 As our patient, you can expect consistent, sustained results over time.

 At VIVA Wellness, your dedicated NP may proactively mitigate side effects by automatically prescribing anti-nausea relief medications and supplements that support metabolic health and detoxification pathways.
 Through our weekly check-ins, we will adjust your dose and overall program based on real-time feedback from your body and your mental, emotional, and physical status.
 Your plan is tailored to you and your individual body.

-How will VIVA Wellness make sure I stay safe while taking Ozempic or other weight loss medications?
+How will VIVA Wellness make sure I stay safe while taking compounded semaglutide or other weight loss medications?

-If you are considering starting a medical weight loss program involving Ozempic or another semaglutide product, let VIVA be a part of your team.
+If you are considering starting a medical weight loss program involving Ozempic or another compounded semaglutide product, let VIVA Wellness be a part of your team.